Parasitic diseases

 Fungal infestation

-Certain skin diseases in rabbits sounds like are an infestation of parasites, but are actually fungi.
+Certain skin diseases in rabbits sound like an infestation of parasites, but are actually fungi.
 Dermatophytes are a type of fungus which commonly affect rabbits.
 They cause the skin disease dermatophytosis which is commonly known as ringworm.
 Although not a parasite, the infestation causes lesions which start off as dry and flaky skin.
-They then turn into ring shaped red welts.
+They then turn into ring-shaped red welts.

 There are different types of dermatophytes such as Trichophyton mentagrophytes which lead to ringworm.
-Many of which can be transferred to humans.
+Many of these can be transferred to humans.
 A 2016 study of rabbit farms in India showed that infestations occurred more in summer and autumn than the rest of the year[3].
+It should be noted that maintaining a clean environment and providing proper ventilation can significantly reduce the likelihood of fungal infections.
+Additionally, ensuring that a rabbit's diet is rich in essential nutrients can bolster their immune system, making them more resistant to fungal attacks.

 My Rabbit Has Dry Skin - Mites and Skin Disease - What causes dry skin in rabbits?